-PROPOSITION 4.6.
-Let (X, G, m) be a dynamical system and let (B_n) be a Følner sequence.
+Proposition 3.6.
+Let (X, G, m) be a dynamical system and (B_n) be a Følner sequence.
 Then, Bap(X, G, m) is a measurable invariant set.

 Proof.
-Clearly, Bap(X, G, m) is invariant as both the set of generic points and the set of Besicovitch almost periodic points are invariant.
-If Bap(X, G, m) is empty, there is nothing left to show.
-Thus, consider the case Bap(X, G, m) $\neq \emptyset$.
-By Theorem 4.4, the dynamical system (X, G, m) then has pure point spectrum and the set of its eigenvalues Eig(X, G, m) equals Freq(p) for any $p \in \text{Bap}(X, G, m)$.
+Clearly, Bap(X,G,m) is invariant as both the set of generic points and the set of Besicovitch almost periodic points are invariant.
+If Bap(X,G,m) is empty there is nothing left to show.
+So, consider the case $Bap(X,G,m) \neq \emptyset$.
+By Theorem 3.4, the dynamical system (X,G,m) then has pure point spectrum and the set of its eigenvalues $\mathrm{Eig}(X,G,m)$ equals Freq(p) for any $p \in \text{Bap}(X, G, m)$.
 Set E := Eig(X, G, m).

-CLAIM.
+Claim.
 Let D be a dense subset of C(X).
-Then, we have $p \in Bap(X, G, m)$ if and only if the following three points hold:
+Then, we have $p \in Bap(X,G,m)$ if and only if the following three points hold:

 Proof of claim.
-Consider $p \in \operatorname{Bap}(X, G, m)$.
+Consider $p \in Bap(X, G, m)$.
 Then, p is generic and the first point holds (even for all $f \in C(X)$).
 In particular, $A(|f_p|^2)$ exists.
-Now, the second and third point follow from Proposition 4.2 as p is Besicovitch almost periodic with set of frequencies given by E.
+Now, the second and third point follow from Proposition 3.2 as p is Besicovitch almost periodic with set of frequencies given by E.

-Given the claim, the desired measurability follows easily: by compactness and metrizability of X we can choose a countable dense subset D of C(X).
+Given the claim, the desired measurability follows easily: By compactness and metrizability of X we can choose a countable dense subset D of C(X).
 Then, the claim gives that $p \in X$ belongs to Bap(X, G, m) if countably many conditions are satisfied.
 Clearly, each of these conditions gives a measurable set.

-The following theorem can be seen as both a converse to Theorem 4.4 and an analog to Theorem 3.8.
+The following theorem can be seen as both a converse to Theorem 3.4 and an analogue to Theorem 2.8.

-THEOREM 4.7.
-(Discrete spectrum via Besicovitch almost periodic points) Let (X, G, m) be an ergodic dynamical system and let (B_n) be a Følner sequence along which Birkhoff's ergodic theorem holds.
-Then, the following assertions are equivalent.
+Theorem 3.7 (Discrete spectrum via Besicovitch almost periodic points).
+Let (X, G, m) be an ergodic dynamical system and (B_n) a Følner sequence along which Birkhoff's ergodic theorem holds.
+Then, the following assertions are equivalent: